 The first thing that you need to do on your infected system is to use a proper tool to scan for the Trojan virus and remove it.

-I suggest using a capable software, such as Malwarebytes.
-It’s pretty good at what it does and it reasonably lightweight.
+I suggest using capable software, such as Malwarebytes.
+It’s pretty good at what it does and it is reasonably lightweight.
 So even if you have an older system, it should run just fine on it.

 All you need to do is download Malwarebytes and install it.
-Installation is as simple as it gets on windows, that’s part of what I like in that operating system.
+Installation is as simple as it gets on Windows, that’s part of what I like in that operating system.

 Once Malwarebytes opens, click on the scan now button and wait for the process to finish.
 It will scan your computer’s storage for all the possible malware and Trojan viruses, and give you a damage report.

 It will automatically select the programs which are deemed to be malware or Trojans and are responsible for that Win32:Evo-gen message that we have been getting.

 Select the option that says quarantine selected.
 This will send all those malicious files and programs to a quarantine zone in your disk, which you can later navigate to and clean out the contents.

 That should hopefully work, but if you find it difficult to clean it because you can’t find the quarantined zone, not to worry mate!
 Because even if you didn’t get the virus dumpster of your system yourself, step 2 has your cover.

 Use a Cleaner

 That was a long subheading, I know.
 But you need not do all the manual work in your venture to eliminate the Win32:Evo-gen error.
 There is plenty of cleaner software freely available on the internet.